mishoo/UglifyJS/README.md

 To enable the mangler you need to pass `--mangle` (`-m`).
 The following (comma-separated) options are supported:

-- `sort` — to assign shorter names to most frequently used variables.
-This saves a few hundred bytes on jQuery before gzip, but the output is _bigger_ after gzip (and seems to happen for other libraries I tried it on) therefore it's not enabled by default.

 - `toplevel` — mangle names declared in the toplevel scope (disabled by default).